 Apple has made it really simple to go about tracking a lost device, protecting the data from prying eyes, and communicating with whomever may have found said device.

-Check inside, as we go hands-on with the new Find My iPhone, along with a detailed video showcasing the new Lost Mode.
+Check inside, as we go hands-on with the new Find My iPhone.

 The nice thing about Find My iPhone, is that as long as you have the service enabled in the iCloud settings for each device, it’s easily trackable via another iOS device, or a web browser on the desktop.